 (f) Add the deployed MW from ERS to GTBD.
 The amount of deployed MW is determined from the XML messages and ERS contracted capacities for the ERS Time Periods when ERS is deployed.
 After recall, an approximation of the amount of un-restored ERS shall be used.
 After ERCOT recalls each group, GTBD shall be adjusted to reflect restoration on a linear curve over the assumed restoration period (“RHours”).

+(g) Add the MW directed by ERCOT or implemented by the TO as part of pre-contingency Load shed defined in a Mitigation Plan to GTBD.

 The above parameter is defined as follows: